Last Updated: Friday, December 8, 2017

 - You are responsible for any use of your Hendrix e-mail account.

-- Never give your USERID or password to another person.
+- Never give your password to another person.

 - Never assume your email messages are private nor that they can be read by only yourself or the recipient.
 Never send something that you would mind seeing on a billboard on the Interstate.